Collateral options for ABL: What’s eligible, what’s not?

 Find out if an ABL is right for you

-Large retailers, manufacturers and distribution companies are good candidates for ABLs as they invest significantly in working capital and often produce relatively low free cash flow (FCF).
+Current asset collateral is key for leveraging an asset-based loan.
+Manufacturers, distributors and retailers are good candidates for ABLs as they invest significantly in working capital and, in some cases, produce relatively low free cash flow (FCF).

 “An ABL can be perfect for a company of this profile, particularly if they are poised for rapid growth, acquisitions or considering a shareholder buyout,” says Dave Slavik, senior vice president for U.S. Bank Asset Based Finance.

 The traditional way to measure senior debt capacity is a function of cash flow, typically calculated as a three to four time multiple of EBITDA (earnings before interest, taxes, depreciation and amortization).
-ABL uses a borrowing base predicated on working capital liquidation values, which typically range from 40 percent to 70 percent for inventory and 80 percent to 90 percent for accounts.
+ABL uses a borrowing base predicated on working capital liquidation values, which typically range from 50-75% for inventory and 85-90% for accounts.

 Many companies can generate higher debt capacity via a borrowing base, rather than traditional commercial loans.